4-Day Introduction to Private Household Management

 Please see our Terms & Conditions before registering.

 We are pleased to be able to offer a preferential rate at a very good local B&B for our students.
-It is a 20 minute drive from the course venue and we can provide a shuttle service to and from upon request.
+It is a 3 minute walk from the course venue.
 Breakfast is included in the price of accommodation.
+Spaces are limited and subject to availability.
+We can recommend other accommodation venues in the event that our preferred supplier is fully booked.

 What the students say...